As Darfur's last city falls, fears grow 'there will be no one left to save'

 The RSF has been accused of war crimes throughout Sudan's two-year conflict and is believed to be backed by the United Arab Emirates — a key U.S. ally — though the UAE denies any involvement.

 "This is our Srebrenica moment.
 Just like the siege of Sarajevo, which was happening in full view of the world, el-Fasher is being destroyed while everyone watches.
-If no one intervenes, there will be no one left to save."
+If no one intervenes, there will be no one left to save," Mahmoud told NPR's Morning Edition.

 A humanitarian collapse unfolds

-The U.N.'s migration agency, the International Organization for Migration (IOM) says more than 26,000 people have fled el-Fasher since it fell over the weekend.
+The U.N.'s International Organization for Migration says more than 26,000 people have fled el-Fasher since it fell over the weekend.
 Many are arriving at the nearby village of Tawila, where mothers with infants, malnourished children and the elderly are seeking aid.

 Doctors Without Borders says it has treated hundreds of injured civilians, while aid workers face "extraordinary danger" to reach those in need.